Cancellations and Time-to-Foreclose increase year-over-year

 Bank Owned (REO)

 Prior MonthPrior Year-2.26%-18.37%

-Preforeclosure inventory is an estimate of the number of properties that have had a Notice of Default filed against the property, but have not yet been Scheduled for Sale.
-The Scheduled for Sale inventory indicates those properties that have had a Notice of Trustee Sale filed, but have not yet been sold or had the sale cancelled.
-The Bank Owned (REO) inventory indicates the number of properties that have been sold Back to Bank at the trustee sale, and which the bank has not yet resold to another party.
+Preforeclosure inventory is an estimate of the number of properties that have had a Notice of Default filed against the property but have not yet been Scheduled for Sale.
+The Scheduled for Sale inventory indicates those properties that have had a Notice of Trustee Sale filed, but have not yet been sold or had the sale canceled.
+The Bank Owned (REO) inventory indicates the number of properties that have been sold Back to the Bank at the trustee sale, and which the bank has not yet resold to another party.

-Foreclosure discounting compares the winning Bid Amount of properties sold at trustee sale to both the outstanding Loan Amount, and the current Market Value.
+Foreclosure discounting compares the winning Bid Amount of properties sold at a trustee sale to both the outstanding Loan Amount, and the current Market Value.
 Banks place an opening bid for each property, and if a 3rd Party does not make a higher bid the property will be sold Back to Bank (REO) for the opening bid amount.
 While 3rd Party bids are higher than the opening bid, properties Sold to 3rd Parties typically have lower opening bids to start with and therefore deeper discounts to both Loan Amount and Market Value.

 <tr >Prior MonthPrior Year

 Prior MonthPrior Year0.62%-10.93%Time to Foreclose is the total time from the filing of the Notice of Default to the sale of the property at the trustee sale and reflects those properties sold in the month indicated.
 Time to Resell reflects how long it takes banks and 3rd parties to resell the properties they take back or purchase at trustee sale.